 The best thing to happen to email marketing is the advent of triggered emails.
 You can now send out automated emails when a user completes a certain action on your site or even on your social networks.
 Each time a fan clicks a relevant link on your social networks, send them an auto-responder email that helps them take the next step toward a purchase.

 Emailing tools now include features such as GetResponse’s auto-responder, which offer you the flexibility of sending emails on triggers that make sense to your brand, regulating the times these emails are sent and defining exactly what you want to say in each of them.

-Test every design element, colors, the buttons, and the microcopy on your ecommerce site.
+Test every design element, color, button, and microcopy on your e-commerce site.
 Don’t take anything for granted.
-An ecommerce site can lose customers at any of a multitude of points.
+An e-commerce site can lose customers at any of a multitude of points.

-If you thought that these fault lines are more an exception than the norm, know that most e-commerce sites don’t visually reinforce credit card fields, have out of context mobile checkout forms, and aren’t fully optimized for touch sensitive keyboards.
+If you thought that these fault lines are more of an exception than the norm, know that most e-commerce sites don’t visually reinforce credit card fields, have out-of-context mobile checkout forms, and aren’t fully optimized for touch-sensitive keyboards.

 Going “customer first” might sound like a new marketing buzzword, but there’s work behind it.
 Not following this will result in your online store bleeding cash.